zachalbert/zachalbert.com_v6-build/_posts/2015-01-15-website-redesign-2015.md

 ## The design

 Since personal sites have very few design or technical constraints, I wanted to experiment with some new grid systems.
 I used <a href="http://flexboxgrid.com/">flex box grid system</a>, which I'd highly recommend.
-It's worth mentioning <a href="http://foundation.zurb.com/apps/">Foundation for Apps</a>, which also uses a flexbox grid system &mdash; though I personally haven't tried it yet.
+It's worth mentioning that <a href="http://foundation.zurb.com/apps/">Foundation for Apps</a> was recently released, which also uses a flexbox grid system &mdash; though I personally haven't tried it yet.

-Once I had the flexibility of a new grid, it was pretty easy to experiment with layout combinations such as the 2 column view I went with.
+Working with flexbox was not all that different from working with a standard bootstrap or foundation grid system, except the grid blocks tend to have slightly more sensical behavior than I'm familiar with.
+Because I'm used to the old way, there's a bit of a learning curve to pick it up &mdash; but it's hardly noticeable.

-Typographically speaking, I went with <a href="https://typekit.com/fonts/abril-text">Abril Text</a> for body copy and <a href="https://typekit.com/fonts/abril-titling">Abril Titling</a> for headlines.
-Its history in editorial work and tasty italics fit the whitespacey look I was going for.
-I used _type-scale.com_ to build a font-size scale, and used that same scale to create strips of 'lead' spacers.
-All block-level elements receive either one, two, or three spacers depending on the needs of the design.
+Typographically speaking, I chose <a href="https://typekit.com/fonts/abril-text">Abril Text</a> for body copy and <a href="https://typekit.com/fonts/abril-titling">Abril Titling</a> for headlines.
+Its history in editorial work and tasty italic lean complimented my odd 2/3 layout and matched the whitespacey look I was going for.
+I used <a href="http://www.type-scale.com">Type Scale</a> to build a font-size scale, and used that same scale to create strips of 'lead' spacers (an homage to moveable lead type).
+All block-level elements such as `section` and `p` tags receive either one, two, or three lead on the bottom only to create a satisfying vertical rhythm.
+The net result is that multiple columns of text will _always_ be baseline-aligned since the measurements are based on the same building blocks.

 {% highlight scss linenos %}
 ////// Type Scale //////